jdidion/atropos/doc/guide.rst

 reads and you have a read pair with an insert size of 130, the sequencer will read the 130 bp from the forward direction and then read an additional 20 bp of the forward adapter, and will then read the same 130 bp in the reverse direction followed by 20 bp of the reverse adapter.
-This means that adapter contamination can be more accurately dectected by first aligning the reads to each other and then examining the overhangs for adapter sequences.
+This means that adapter contamination can be more accurately detected by first aligning the reads to each other and then examining the overhangs for adapter sequences.
 This procedure is called insert alignment, as opposed to adapter alignment.
-Atropos implements a version of the algorithm described in Strum et al. (DOI: 10.1186/s12859-016-1069-7) that first attempts insert alignment (leveraging the dynamic programming model that was implemented in Cutadapt), followed by adapter alignment if the insert alignment fails.
+Atropos implements a version of the algorithm described in Strum et al. (DOI: 10.1186/s12859-016-1069-7) that first attempts insert alignment (leveraging the dynamic programming model that was implemented in Cutadapt).
+If the insert match is successful, then a less stringent adapter match is performed.
+Otherwise, the normal Cutadapt-style adapter matching is performed.

 This new algorithm only works with paired-end data that contains a single 3' adapter in each direction.
 To enable this aligner, use the `--aligner insert` option.

     atropos --aligner insert -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCACACAGTGATCTCGTATGCCGTCTTCTGCTTG \
     -A AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT -o trimmed.1.fq.gz -p trimmed.2.fq.gz \
     -pe1 reads.1.fq.gz -pe2 reads.2.fq.gz

+There are three parameters that can be used to fine-tune insert matching:

+* ``--insert-match-error-rate``: Similar to ``-e/--error-rate``, but specifically for matching inserts.
+We find generally that it is safe and leads to greater accuracy when the insert-match error rate is set higher than the global error rate.
+For example ``-e 0.1 --insert-match-error-rate 0.2`` works well for high-quality data.
+* ``--insert-match-adapter-error-rate``: Maximum allowed error rate for matching adapters after successful insert match.
+This is typically used when you want less stringent adapter matching when there is already evidence of an insert match.
+The global error rate (``-e``) is still used when the algorithm is not able to make an insert match and falls back to adapter matching.
+* ``--insert-max-rmp``:

+Overlapping inserts only match when the probablity of "
+                 "observing k of n matching bases is <= PROB

 .. _three-prime-adapters: